harry7557558/harry7557558/list-of-projects.md

 # List of My Projects

-*Last updated: June 21st, 2024*
+*Last updated: September 29th, 2024*

 Here is a document I created to track and showcase my projects.
 As a [kid from an alien planet](https://en.wikipedia.org/wiki/Asperger_syndrome), I spent a large fraction of my spare time on personal programming projects as a [surrogate activity](https://books.google.ca/books?id=ckfJEAAAQBAJ&pg=PT19&lpg=PT19).
 Almost all works on my GitHub are done independently.
-My topic of interest include rendering and visualization, computer vision, geometry processing, image and signal processing, and physical simulation and control.
+My topics of interest include rendering and visualization, computer vision, geometry processing, image and signal processing, and physical simulation and control.
 I value high performance in my works, but I'm also inclined to solve problems in unconventional ways.
 I enjoy coding in C++ and Python, but I've also created a number of web applications for their accessibility.

 ## Currently Working On

 Research project on generating geometrically accurate radiance fields from multi-view images, focusing on minimal model size;

-Works in my school's drone racing team, covering wide range of topics including developing a photorealistic drone simulator, LiDAR SLAM, and model-based control;
+Works in my school's drone racing team, covering wide range of topics including developing a photorealistic drone simulator, model-based control, and simultaneous localization and mapping (SLAM);

 Miscellaneous personal projects that I don't get bored in (like those shown below, and those you can find in my public repositories);

-Necessities like busy second-year undergraduate engineering academics.
+Necessities like busy undergraduate engineering academics.

 ## Other Platforms